meteorrn/meteor-react-native/README.md

 [Full API Documentation](/docs/api.md)

-You can view a guide to using React Native with Meteor on the [Official Meteor Guide](https://guide.meteor.com/react-native.html)
+If you're new to React Native, you can view a guide to using React Native with Meteor on the [Official Meteor Guide](https://guide.meteor.com/react-native.html)

 # New Package Name
 Meteor React Native is now published under `@meteorrn/core`.
 We will continue to publish updates to the `meteor-react-native` repository until `2.1.0`.
 We recommend updating to the new package name as soon as possible.